 The 5th Avenue Zone amassed 38 pedestrian collisions across 6 intersections, primarily centered around 5th Avenue.
 The intersection of 5th Avenue and Washington Street took the top spot, with 9 crashes and 11 injuries.

-The 1st Avenue Zone accumulated just two less collisions than the 5th Avenue Zone, with half as many intersections.
+The 1st Avenue Zone accumulated just two fewer collisions than the 5th Avenue Zone, with half as many intersections.
 This can be primarily attributed to the intersection at University Avenue and 1st Avenue, the most dangerous intersection in San Diego according to our data.
 This intersection had 20 total crashes resulting in 21 injuries – more than half of all crashes in this cluster.

 Hillcrest shares similar characteristics with Downtown that may lead to higher rates of pedestrian collisions.
 This includes: